What To Look For In A Pack And Play For Your Baby

 • Always make sure the sides are locked in place.

 • Inspect it regularly for damage.
-If you see any, stop using it immediately.
+If you see any holes in the fabric, stop using it immediately.

 • Keep an eye on recalls.